 The span[ptile=2] requests than job tasks be distributed two per node.
 This specification is optional and can range from 1 to 12.
 Specifying specific number of tasks per node may result in longer time waiting in the queue for the available resources to match the request.

-The setenv MPICH_NO_LOCAL 1 specifies that all MPI messages will be passed through sockets, not using shared memory available on a node.
+If you set setenv MPICH_NO_LOCAL 1 that will specify that all MPI messages will be passed through sockets, not using shared memory available on a node.
 If setenv MPICH_NO_LOCAL 1 is omitted, the span[ptile must remain.
 Some possible alternative lines would be

 unsetenv MPICH_NO_LOCAL #BSUB -R span[ptile=4]which would allocate 4 MPI processes on each node, or

-unsetenv MPICH_NO_LOCAL #BSUB -R span[ptile=8]which would allocate 8 MPI processes each on quad core (8 core total) nodes. "span[ptile=8]" restricts the choice of nodes on which LSF can schedule jobs to empty quad core nodes.
-Quad core nodes are usually not empty, so asking for 8 cores on a node can entail a long wait before running.
+unsetenv MPICH_NO_LOCAL #BSUB -R span[ptile=8]which would allocate 8 MPI processes each on quad core (8 core total) nodes. "span[ptile=8]" restricts the choice of nodes on which LSF can schedule jobs to empty quad core nodes or to 12 (hex) or 16 (oct) core nodes.
+Oct core nodes are usually not empty, so asking for 16 cores on a node can entail a long wait before running.

 If the number of MPI processes on each node (specified by the -R span[ptile= ) is not specified, then the line "setenv MPICH_NO_LOCAL 1" is necessary.
 But even with "setenv MPICH_NO_LOCAL 1", a ptile setting often helps job execution performance.
 (Absent a ptile setting, many processes may land on a few nodes.
 Runtime bottlenecks can occur as many processes communicate through a few sockets.)